rayframework/rayframework.github.io/docs/getting_started.md

 ```

 Now, lets run our application and check if it's everything alright.
 **If don't want to use curl, you can use the Postman app.
-You just need import [this file](https://github.com/felipevolpone/ray/blob/master/examples/one-file-example/Ray.postman_collection).**
+[Just click here](https://www.getpostman.com/collections/46d9f79b0bc1a4df3909).**

 ```bash
 ray up --wsgifile=app.py

 # if you're using virtualenv
 ray up --wsgifile=app.py --env <env_dir>
 ```